📊AP Statistics Review

 b) Based on the data, the commute times after 8am likely have a higher mean than before 8am.
 The graph is skewed right, causing the mean to increase.
 We can assume that the mean increases beyond that of times before 8am because its graph is not skewed.

 In part (a), you do a good job of describing the distributions of commute times, but you do not compare them.
-If the AP exam asks you to “compare” distributions, they’re looking for you to use explicit comparison terms, such as “greater than,” “less than,” or “equal to.”
-Also, be sure to explicitly compare the shape, center, and spread of distributions.
-You mention the shape and spread of each distribution (without comparing the spreads), but do not give a measure of center for either distribution (mean or median; “peak” is a nice thing to describe but will not count as a measure of center).
-You could have strengthened your response by adding comparison statements at the end of your paragraph (for example, “the commute times after 8am have a larger range than before 8am”).
-As it stands now, you would not receive credit for your response.
+If the AP exam asks you to compare distributions, they’re looking for you to use explicit comparison terms, such as “greater than,” “less than,” or “about the same as.”
+Also, be sure to explicitly compare shape, center, and spread.
+You mention the shape and spread of each distribution, but you do not directly compare the spreads, and you do not give a measure of center for either distribution; “peak” is useful description, but it is not a measure of center.
+As it stands, this response would likely not earn much, if any, credit for part (a).

 In part (b), you do a good job of clearly communicating your choice (after 8am) and why it’s your choice (“skewed right”), as well as why the other graph is not your choice (“its graph is not skewed”).
 Good explanation!
-This would earn “E” (full credit).
+This response would likely earn full credit for part (b).

 (a) the median of both the after 8:00am graph and the before 8:00am graph is between 15-16 minutes. the after 8:00 graph has greater variability, range, and higher standard deviation compared to before 8:00; after 8:00 graph is also skewed slightly right. before 8:00 is normal with a jutting peak from 15-16 mins. since before 8:00 graph is normally distributed, its mean will also be between 15-16. on the other hand the after 8:00 graph is skewed right, the mean will be pulled up, resulting in a higher mean than median. both graphs are unimodal.